No. 5 Florida settles into normal routine, braces for chaos

 “That’ll keep you up at night just trying to … solve as many different issues and problems and deal with every one of these scenarios that could happen.”

-Mullen had six new positive tests for the coronavirus last week.
-He also had an assistant coach test positive, but it was ruled an errant result after three consecutive negative tests.
+Mullen’s team had nine positive tests for the coronavirus in the last two weeks, including three new ones announced Tuesday.
+The Gators also had an assistant coach test positive, but it was ruled an errant result after three consecutive negative tests.
 The spike in infections coincided with the return of student to campus and the start of classes.

 Mullen realizes it could get worse as players start to feel more comfortable — and possibly take more risks — amid the highly transmissible virus.
 He’s essentially bracing for chaos.